 Brian Solberg (department head)

 The health major is designed to prepare students to serve as professionals in the field of health, wellness, and fitness.
-Our graduates are well prepared to serve as teachers, researchers, or health practitioners in university, corporate, or commercial settings where exercise programming is a primary focus.
-Students may select a teaching or a health and fitness promotion major.
+Our graduates are well prepared to serve as researchers or health practitioners in university, corporate, or commercial settings where exercise programming is a primary focus.

 An introductory course emphasizing the fundamental and practical aspects of nutrition.
 This course will include discussion of carbohydrates, fats, proteins, vitamins, minerals, and fluids.
 Special topics such as sport nutrition, supplements, energy balance, weight loss, and food safety will also be examined.
 Students will complete a diet analysis, caloric expenditure, and label assignment.
 (NWNL when combined with HLTH 126)

 This course explores the application of introductory concepts to the nutritional aspects of health, fitness, and human physical performance.
 The course will include discussion of food and society, dietary plans, food production and sources, malnutrition in the United States and the world, gastrointestinal disorders and their effects on nutrition.
 Students will implement knowledge of nutrition into dietary planning and prescription for specific situations.(NWNL when combined with HLTH 125)

 This is an introductory course for health majors.
 It provides students with the scope and practice of health educators historically, philosophically, theoretically, and ethically.
 Specifically, this course examines the roles and responsibilities of health educators and the settings where they are employed, professional ethics, selected theories, and future directions.